Foe (Reid novel): Plot summary

 One day Terrance congratulates Junior, saying that he did very well.
 Junior is confused, then astounded when another man looking exactly like him walks in through the door.
 Terrance introduces the stranger as the real Junior who has just returned from the Installation.
 He explains to a stunned Junior that he is the replacement sent two years ago to live with the real Junior's wife.
 The duplicate refuses to believe this and pleads with Hen for help, but she remains quiet.
 As he becomes filled with rage, Terrance says, "It's time for this to end," and shuts him down.

 The real Junior becomes the narrator, with quote-marked speech, and is pleased to be back home again with his wife.
 When he asks Hen what it was like living with "it", she says it was difficult at first.
 His behaviour was predictable, but he adapted quickly and she was surprised how much he genuinely cared for her.
 She says she regrets him having been shut down.
 This angers Junior, who can't understand how she could have felt anything for her "fake digital husband".
 Their relationship deteriorates, until one day she walks out.
 That night she returns, but has changed – she is affectionate and caring.
 Junior is pleased to have his wife back as he remembered her.
-In the text, Hen's dialogue now has no quote marks.
+In the text, Hen's dialogue now has no quotation marks.
 A few days later, Terrance visits briefly to check on them.
 Hen is pleased to see him and says that everything is fine.
 Junior agrees, adding, "things are finally getting back to normal".